louiscsq/UCX-Troubleshooting-Assistant/README.md

 ## Features

+### Intelligent AI Agent with Vector Search
-- Dual vector search over codebase and documentation
+- **Dual Vector Search Indexes**: Queries both codebase and documentation for comprehensive answers
-- Agent explains reasoning and strategy in real-time
+- **Smart Reasoning Process**: Agent explains its thinking and query strategy in real-time
-- Provides source attribution with links to code and docs
+- **Source Attribution**: Provides links to relevant code and documentation
-- Multi-repository support with separate configs per project
-- Delta Lake audit logging with admin dashboard
-- Customizable UI text, prompts, and checklists per repository
+- **Validation-First Approach**: Verifies all functionality exists in the codebase before confirming
+- **Multi-Repository Support**: Deploy separate assistants for different repositories using bundle targets

+### Knowledge Sources
+- **Codebase Index**: Python and SQL code with AI-generated summaries of each function/class
+- **Documentation Index**: Chunked README files, user guides, and troubleshooting guides
+- **Real-time Updates**: Knowledge base can be refreshed by re-running ingestion workflows

+### Advanced AI Capabilities
+- **Claude Sonnet 4.5**: State-of-the-art reasoning and code analysis
+- **Agentic Framework**: Built using MLflow's ResponsesAgent for robust tool calling
+- **Interactive Chat Interface**: Natural language troubleshooting with transparent thinking

+### Audit Logging with Delta Lake
+- **User Tracking**: Identifies users that interact with the assistant
+- **Audit Dashboard**: Real-time analytics for user interactions

 ## Architecture